 Rice Krispie Treats.
 A childhood favorite since they were created, a classic.
 They are fun, easy to make, and delicious.
 But, they are not the most healthy treat.
-Even vegan versions are packed with margarine and marshmallows, which equates to quite a lot of sugar and fat.
+Even vegan versions are packed with margarine and marshmallows.
+We can do better!

-In eat, drink & be vegan, I created two versions of vegan rice krispie squares.
-The first version was a more ‘traditional’ recipe, using vegan marshmallows.
+In eat, drink & be vegan, I created two vegan recipes of rice krispie squares.
+The first version was more ‘traditional’, using vegan marshmallows.
 I named them Nice Krispie Squares.
 They veganized that classic recipe, but I wanted something more – a healthier version, made with less processed ingredients.
 So, on the very next page of ed&bv you will find… “Nicer” Krispie Squares!

-In this newest “Dreena & Daughters” video, I show you how to make these Nicer Krispie Squares – and how replace the marshmallows and margarine with more healthy – plant powered! – ingredients.
-Have a watch, see how it is done.
-(It’s easy-pleasy, folks!)
+In this “Dreena & Daughters” video, I show you how to make these Nicer Krispie Squares, replacing the marshmallows and margarine with healthier, vegan food ingredients.

 “Nicer” Krispie Squares gluten-free, soy-free, oil-free Link to print/share.

 This recipe mimics the flavors and textures of Rice Krispie Treats using more natural ingredients.
-These squares taste phenomenal, with the buttery richness of the macadamia nut butter and the sweetness of brown rice syrup.
+These squares taste phenomenal, with the buttery richness of coconut butter and the sweetness of brown rice syrup.

 3 tbsp unrefined sugar (can reduce or omit, to taste)

 1 – 1 1⁄2 tsp pure vanilla extract

 3 1/2 – 4 cups natural brown rice crisp cereal